A Guide to Help you Distinguish the Different Paths to Becoming a Nurse

 RN vs. BSN: The Best Fit for You

-The decision to become an RN or a BSN comes down to your personal preference and financial ability.
+The decision to become an RN-ADN or an RN-BSN comes down to your personal preference and financial ability.
 Obtaining an ADN will cost you less money and save you time.
 You’ll also gain work experience two years sooner than BSN students.
 Another benefit for ADN graduates is they always have the option to advance their education and pursue a BSN later in their career though a bridge program.

 However, if you have the time and money to complete a BSN program, it will give you a better chance at finding a job post-graduation.
 A BSN degree will also open doors for job growth and earning potential in both the short and long term.

 If you decide to pursue a BSN degree, click here to learn more about our BSN program.